All Products

 GROUP BY r_table.key1

-RIGHT OUTER JOIN/GROUP BY LEFT
+RIGHT OUTER JOIN, GROUP BY left side

 l_table RIGHT OUTER JOIN r_table